 My book is the most efficient way to learn more about captology.
 The title is Persuasive Technology: Using Computers to Change What We Think and Do.
 The easiest way to get this book is buy it on Amazon (that’s what I do when I need new copies).
 I'm pleased that experts in psychology, design, and human-computer interaction have praised the book, saying it is "powerful," "important," and a "must read."
 For more information, see my old book website.

 The third important tech channel for persuasion is web video.
 To create insight on this topic, I organized a Stanford conference to bring experts together.
 I later created a new course called “Persuasive Online Video,” which I taught in Spring of 2009 with Enrique Allen.

 In my industry work and at Stanford, I’ve found that online video has remarkable power to change people’s beliefs and behaviors.
 The frustrating part is that the tools for web video -- creating, distributing, and measuring -- are still emerging.
 You can expect video to become even more important in persuasion once we have better tools for targeted distribution, A/B testing, and real-time metrics.

 Another focus in my lab is what we call "peace innovation."
 We're investigating how technology can help change attitudes and behaviors in ways that bring about global harmony.
 We know this is an idealistic project, and we may fail.
 But given the state of the world, choosing not to pursue this line of research would be irrational.
 I created a Stanford course on Peace Innovation, and I was pleased with how the students performed.
 We’ve starting solving a big piece of the puzzle: creating simple and reliable methods to measure peace-related outcomes.

-Computer Science Department I generally teach my classes at Stanford as a member of the consulting faculty in Computer Science.
-My courses focus on some aspect of persuasive technology.
+Computer Science Department Previously, I taught most of my classes at Stanford as a member of the consulting faculty in Computer Science.
+My courses always focused on some new aspect of persuasive technology.